 Showreel | 2017-2019 | Debashish Nandi

-He is currently working as the Cinematographer for COLONIES IN CONFLICT: a feature length documentary film under the direction of Ms. Rajani Mani (Elephant Corridor Films).
-A story from the tropics that turns the mirror to the plight of India’s wild honeybees as they navigate through the fast-changing environment that is bringing them face to face with the possibility of mass annihilation.
+He worked as the Director of photography for COLONIES IN CONFLICT: a feature length documentary film under the direction of Ms. Rajani Mani (Elephant Corridor Films).
+A story from India that turns the mirror to the plight of India’s wild honeybees as they navigate through the fast-changing environment that is bringing them face to face with the possibility of mass annihilation.

 In 2020, in the middle of the worldwide lockdown due to the COVID-19 pandemic, he collaborated with Vandana Menon on a short film for CoVisions.
 CoVisions was a collection of shorts from 5 continents that documented their experiences of the pandemic and the subsequent lockdown.

 Between 2017-19, he worked for Srishti Films: a production house in the Srishti Institute of Art, Design and Technology, Bangalore, At Srishti Films he was part of the filming and post production crew for the Vikalp Sangam Series: a series of films on alternative initiatives in India.